redpencilio/app-http-logger/README.md

 ## Usage
 app-http-logger is structured as three docker-compose files:
 * `docker-compose.yml`: provides common base functionality: services to capture HTTP traffic and docker stats for every container; logstash services to handle captured logs; database infrastructure.
-* `docker-compose.encrypt.yml`: provides a Logstash pipeline that writes HTTP logs and stats to a file, and an encryption service that will periodically encrypt the written HTTP logs.
+* `docker-compose.encrypt.yml`: provides a Logstash pipeline that writes HTTP logs and stats to a file, and an encryption/compression service that will periodically encrypt/compress the written HTTP/stats logs.
 * `docker-compose.live.yml`: provides a Logstash pipeline that pushes HTTP logs and stats directly to Elasticsearch for indexing and visualization.
 * `docker-compose.visualize.yml`: provides an ElasticSearch and Kibana container for indexing and visualization.